kamweti/cakephp-menu-builder/README.md

 		var $helpers=array('Menubuilder.Menu');

-* Assuming you have an admin prefix set to 'admin', visit <your site address>/menubuilder/menus/ to build new menus
+* Assuming you have an admin prefix set to 'admin', visit <your site address>/admin/menubuilder/menus/ to build new menus

-* Tag your menus by a slug which you'll use while displaying
+* Tag your menus with a slug.
+You'll use while displaying

-* Display the menu anywhere in your views by calling the helper method display and passing a slug
+* Display your menu anywhere in your views as follows

 		<?php $this->Menu->display('yourmenuslug'); ?>